 1. Treasury bills & fixed deposits

 The interest rates for Treasury bills come in two kinds- the normal rate and the discount rate.
 With the discount rate, the interest is calculated and given to you in advance, even before your invested money matures.
 This rate is however slightly lower than the normal interest rate.
-For example, the normal interest rate for the 91-day Treasury bill (23rd-27th May, 2016) was 22.8071% while the discount rate for the same period was 21.5768%.
+For example, the normal interest rate for the 91-day Treasury bill (8th-12th January, 2018) was 13.3282% while the discount rate for the same period was 12.8985%.
 Interest rates on bonds are normally paid semi-annually throughout the duration of the particular bond (For current rates on Treasury bills, click here).

 Consider fixed deposits as a parallel version of Treasury bill which is directly provided by the financial services, rather than providing it on behalf of the central bank.
 The interest rates of fixed deposits are generally lower than that of their Treasury bill counterparts although few banks offer more.

 A mutual fund is a form of collective investment whereby money is pooled from different individuals and invested in preferred investment instruments.
 Mutual funds are mainly managed by licensed brokers and financial services.

 Basically, these brokers receive different sums of money from various individual or institutional investors.
 Based on each investor’s contribution, the investor is allotted some shares or units in proportion to the total pooled fund.
 The total collected fund is subsequently invested in monetary instruments or businesses in accordance with the investment strategy of the mutual fund.

 A key benefit of mutual funds is the relatively higher returns.
 Generally, some investment opportunities associated with higher returns require some minimum bid.
 For instance, the Ghana government announced to auction a 3-year GH¢500 million bond on 26th May 2016, with a minimum bid of GH¢50,000.
 With this minimum bid, it appears that only the rich can afford to invest.